Top Misconceptions about Medicaid Irrevocable Trusts

 Second homes and vacation properties are countable assets and will prevent an institutionalized individual from becoming eligible for Medicaid benefits.
 Typically the state will place a lien on these properties and then force you to sell them and to use the proceeds to pay for your nursing home care.
 This is why advanced planning through the use of irrevocable trusts is essential in order to save these family lake or cape vacation properties.

-These properties can be transferred to the irrevocable trusts and you and the donor can continue to use the properties and enjoy them just like you did prior to placing them into the trusts for you will retain all the rights including selling and renting them out as explained above.
+These properties can be transferred to the irrevocable trusts and you as the donor can continue to use the properties and enjoy them just like you did prior to placing them into the trusts for you will retain all the rights including selling and renting them out as explained above.
 These assets will then be protected from the costs of long term care following the expiration of the five year look back period.

 “I have a homestead on my property so I do not need an irrevocable Medicaid trust.”

 Not true.
-The first problem is that the homestead only protects you up to $500,000 of equity in your home from certain creditors but if you home is worth more than that the balance would remain at risk.
+The first problem is that the homestead only protects you up to $500,000 of equity in your home from certain creditors but if your home is worth more than that the balance would remain at risk.
 The other problem is that one of the creditors that the homestead does not protect you against is nursing home costs.
 Also, there maybe other assets that you want to protect like your vacation home or maybe just some of your investment portfolio all of which the homestead will not protect.
 Advanced planning is always the best approach so please do not wait to get your five year look back period running today.